Remap

 Build Bones List

-Click this button to quickly select in the bones list the selected bone in the viewport:
+Click this button to quickly select in the bones list the bone that is selected in the viewport:

 Bones Settings